SotonLM/Architecture-Exercises/submissions/week3/Sang/level3/README.md

 - When to use each

 **Submit:**
-- Comparison table (speed, quality, size)
+- Comparison table (speed, quality, size) in csv
 - Same prompts tested on all models
 - Recommendation: which model for which use case?